jsomsanith-tlnd/talend-app/README.md

 * Components : uncontrolled mode by default
 * Components : controlled if some props are provided
 * Containers : add somelogic on top of controlled components
-* Connect : redux connect containers.
-Perhaps, add services ? (continue to read to know more about services).

 # Summary